IBM/knative-quarkus-bench/README.md

 developed by researchers at ETH Z&uuml;rich.

 Quarkus is a cloud native Java framework based on modern standard APIs.
-See https://quarkus.io/ for more information about Quarkus.
+See https://quarkus.io/ for more information.

-## Prerequisite
+## Prerequisites

 * Java 17 or higher (need JDK to build from source)
 * Maven 3.6.2+ (3.8.1+ is recommended)